 Stumpy Spined Cuttlefish – Sepia bandensis

 Again mostly active at night, this small species grows to a maximum of 5cm.
-Its cryptic behavior is particularly effective making them very hard to find.
+Its cryptic behaviour is particularly effective making them very hard to find.

 Broadclub Cuttlefish – Sepia latimanus